diegofrasal/ncImpute/MovieLens_1m.md

 # of our paper "Matrix Completion with Non-Convex Regularization: Thresholding Operators and
 # Algorithms".
 The present code takes approximately 2 hours to run as it explores a lambda x
 # gamma grid of length 100 x 1 for the specific value of gamma = 20.
 For speedier results, try
-# reducing the size of the grid or the converge threshold to 1e-03.
+# reducing the size of the grid or the convergence threshold to 1e-03.

 library(ncImpute)